Pleexus/TicTacToe/README.md

-# TicTacToe
+# Tic-Tac-Toe-game
-A simple tic tac toe game made using python3
+we create a simple tic tac toe game using python3